nvtkaszpir/vagrant-killingfloorstats/README.md

 Requirements
 ==================================================

+Your local machine should have the following:

+* 2 CPU cores, 2GB of RAM, about 8GB of disk space required for vm
 * vagrant > 1.2.x - download and install https://www.vagrantup.com/
 * vagrant plugin librarian-puppet, install it using ``vagrant plugin install vagrant-librarian-puppet``
-* 2 CPU cores, 2GB of RAM, about 8GB of disk space max
 * rsync client
-* git client
+* git client - for librarian-puppet
 * access to the Internet without proxies (not supported in this setup via vagrant/bootstrap/puppet)
+* jmeter 3.1 with plugin manager and plugins for benchmark tests
+* ruby 2.x.x and bundler for running more advanced tests

 Known limitation
 ==================================================